Hamilton County Energy Assistance Program

 National Energy Assistance Referral Hotline - (866) 674-6327

 The State of Indiana manages EAP policy and operations.
-Public comment is welcome.
-Contact the State of Indiana EAP.
+Public comment is welcome during a specific "public comment period" as announced and scheduled.
+Contact the State of Indiana EAP for details.

 Meeting People At Their Need